emrebarisc/GoknarEngine/README.md

 - Rendering with deferred and forward pipeline
 - Shading with 3 different light sources(Directional, point and spot)
 - Shadows mapping for all three light sources
-- Rigidbody physics and collision/overlapping events(Bullet Physics)
+- Rigid body physics and collision/overlapping events(Bullet Physics)

-TODOs:
+- GPU Foliage system
-- Implementing an audio engine(Most probably OpenAL or SoLoud will be integrated)
+- Billboard and static mesh particle system
-- And tons of other things(Frustum and occlusion culling, multi-threading etc.)
+- Post processing
 ---------------------------------------------------------------------------------------------------------------------------------------

 I hope you will enjoy while analyzing or using the engine.